 Maternal & Public Health

-Connecticut’s annual abortion report for 2017 shows that abortions in the state have continued their downward trend.
-The report was provided to the Charlotte Lozier Institute by the Connecticut Department of Public Health upon request.
+Connecticut’s annual abortion report for 2018 shows that abortions in the state declined from the previous year.
+Because the abortion report is not published online, the Connecticut Department of Public Health provided it to the Charlotte Lozier Institute (CLI) upon request.